psychemedia/island-storynotes/godshill.md

 > They were all laid atop of the hill.
 >
 > 'Here, bother it all!' the head mason exclaimed
 > 'Who's been playing the fool with this job?'
-> 'If I catch him.mark well' — and he doubled his fist,
+> 'If I catch him, mark well' — and he doubled his fist,
 > With a look that I wouldn't for money have missed,
 > "I'll trounce him right soundly begob!"
 >